 What is Environmental Print?

 Letters and words surround us all day, every day!
 There are labels on everything we use and signs everywhere we go.
 This ‘print’ is easily recognizable and we encounter it throughout each day.
 This is called environmental print.
 I tell my students on the very 1st day of kindergarten, that they ARE readers!!
 I usually get a handful of students who will dispute that and tell me they can’t or don’t know how to read.
-Then I quickly show them the logo for Chuck E Cheese, McDonalds and the response is overwhelming.
+Then I quickly show them the logo of McDonalds or Paw Patrol and the response is overwhelming.
 Everyone recognizes those logos and can tell you what they ‘say’!
 This is so powerful and as a teacher, I use this to my teaching advantage!

 Ways to Use Environmental Print in the Classroom